AlternativeLongboards/barcode_system/README.md

 ### **"How does NodeRED and NodeRED dashboard work in basic"**

-Using Node RED server display information about collected barcodes such as:
+Using NodeRED server display information about collected barcodes such as:

 + how many boards are on each production step (for each model)
 + how many boards are ready to ship (for each model)